aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/get-hyperlink-text/_index.md

 }
 ```

-### Sample source code for Get Hyperlink Text using Aspose.Words for .NET
+### Sample source code for Get Hyperlink Text using Aspose.PDF for .NET
 ```csharp
 try
 {